AlexGavalas/react-charts-playground/README.md

 #### Pros

 1. Has many chart types.
-2. Seems to have a simple API.
+2. Has a simple API.
+3. Nice visually.

 #### Cons

-1. Does not seem to be able to adjust its aspect ratio to its container.
+1. Does not adjust its aspect ratio to its container.
+2. To be responsive you need to provide width and height explicitly.
+3. Does not have sunburst.

 ## TODO